lucapiras5/ebooks/on-digital-forensics.md

 ## The silver lining of digital data

 The challenges outlined in the previous sections paint the subject in a rather **unflattering light**.
-Digital data is generally useful as circumstantial evidence, and in the case of computer crimes it's the only kind of direct evidence that's available, and yet, it's volatile and hard to make sense of.
-However, that doesn't mean that the digital forensics is an exercise in futility, a doomed attempt at trying to create order out of chaos.
+Digital data is generally useful as **circumstantial evidence**, and in the case of computer crimes it's the only kind of **direct evidence** that's available.
+And yet, it's **volatile and hard to make sense of**.
+However, that doesn't mean that digital forensics is an exercise in futility, a doomed attempt at trying to create order out of chaos.

-For all of digital data's faults, there is one silver lining, the fact that digital data can be **copied an infinite amount of times**, that **each copy is indistinguishable from the original**, and that it's **easy to demonstrate the integrity of copies**.
+For all of digital data's faults there is a silver lining.
+Digital data can be **copied an infinite amount of times**, **each copy is indistinguishable from the original**, and that it's **easy to demonstrate the integrity of copies**.

-Conventional (non-digital) evidence can't be copied, since it's impossible to perfectly reproduce the material arrangement of an object, down to the atomic level.
+Conventional (non-digital) evidence can't be copied, since it's impossible to perfectly reproduce the material arrangement of an object down to the atomic level.
 Even with things like photocopies, it's always possible to distinguish between the original and its copy.

 At best one may create many **representations** of that evidence, such as taking pictures of the crime scene, but the pictures are not a substitute for the actual crime scene.
-Besides, once non-digital evidence decays due to natural causes, or it's irreversibly damaged due to the use of an invasive analysis technique, it's **impossible to return to a prior state**.
+Besides, once **non-digital evidence decays** due to natural causes, or it's **irreversibly damaged** due to the use of an invasive analysis technique, it's **impossible to return to a prior state**.

 On the other hand, **digital evidence can be easily copied**.
 It essentially consists of a sequence of digits, so as long as those digits are reproduced in an identical fashion, one has obtained an **exact copy of the original**, and **the original and the copy are perfectly interchangeable**.

 Digital evidence too is susceptible to decay or damages, and as such it's always advisable to create multiple copies, as to always preserve a **backup of the original**.

-It's possible to create a **representation of digital evidence** as well, by printing an email message for example.
+It's possible to create a **representation of digital evidence** as well.
+For example, by printing an email message.
 However, the printed representation (a sheet of paper) is **not interchangeable** with the original email (digital data), it can't be analyzed or copied in the same way, they're entirely different things.

 This point can't be stressed enough.
 Digital evidence **must remain preserved in its digital form**, and may be **degraded into a representation** for **illustrative purposes only**.
 Representations of digital evidence are never a substitute for the original, and if **evidence is to be re-examined** for any reason, then one should look at the **digital evidence, not its representation**.